-Under Law 2735/1999, which incorporates the UN Commission on International Trade Model Law, arbitral proceedings commence on the date on which the request for arbitration is received by the respondent, unless the parties have agreed otherwise.
+Pursuant to Law 2735/1999, arbitral proceedings commence on the date of receipt of the request for by the respondent, unless otherwise agreed by the parties.
 If the request for arbitration also states the remedy sought and facts supporting the claims, the respondent should submit its defence within 30 days of receipt of the request for arbitration.

 The Code of Civil Procedure provides no mechanism as to the commencement of the arbitral proceedings.
 However, it is common practice for the claimant to notify the respondent of its request for arbitration, stating the name and details of its appointed arbitrator.
 If any of the parties is a legal entity, a specific authorisation by means of a board resolution is required before entering into the arbitration agreement.
 Lack of such authorisation will render an arbitration agreement invalid.

 Should the parties refer the dispute to institutional arbitration, the commencement of arbitral proceedings will be determined on the basis of the rules that the relevant institution applies to the arbitral proceedings.

 Are there any limitation periods for the commencement of arbitration?

 The right to arbitrate per se is not subject to limitation under the Code of Civil Procedure or Law 2735/1999.